codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ```

+📖  _You can read more about MD5 hashes/calculations and gravatar links [here](https://en.gravatar.com/site/implement/images/)._

 In the code above we use `Glide` library to load gravatars from a given URL.
 If you need a refresher on Glide see [Displaying Images with the Glide Library](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library).
 The method `getProfileUrl()` is responsible for decoding user ID and creating an image URL that can be passed into the Glide library.

 Finally, we should tell `ChatAdapter` how (and when) to bind different message types to different view types: